Yakushima is located below the southern tip of Kagoshima, and forms part of the islands of Kyushu Prefecture.

 For visitors, there are several different areas of the island to explore:

-The Shiratani Unsuikyo Ravine – a green, mossy nature park thought to be the inspiration behind Hayao Miyazaki’s Princess Mononoke film.
+The Shiratani Unsuikyo Ravine – a green, mossy nature park thought to be the inspiration behind Studio Ghibli’s popular film Princess Mononoke.
 Footpaths throughout the park make it very accessible for those looking to take a leisurely hike.

 Yakusugi Land – the variety of trails in this area of the island offer something for any type of hiker.
 You’ll find picturesque wooden walkways, bridges teetering across ravines, and plenty of enormous trees to discover en route to the top.